 Alexandria Ocasio-Cortez slams justice system amid reports of Felicity Huffman’s alleged prison sentence

-Rep. Alexandria Ocasio-Cortez, D-N.Y., blasted the justice system amid reportsactress Felicity Huffman may get a lighter prison sentence for her part in the college admissions bribery scam.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., blasted the justice system amid reports actress Felicity Huffman may get a lighter prison sentence for her part in the college admissions bribery scam.

 Huffman, 56, agreed earlier this month that she will plead guilty to one count of conspiracy and fraud for paying a consultant $15,000 disguised as a charitable donation to boost her daughter’s SAT score.